Loitering munition: Evolution into other roles

-Starting in the 2000s, loitering weapons have been developed for additional roles from relatively long-range strikes and fire support to tactical, very-short-range tactical use.
+Starting in the 2000s, loitering weapons have been developed for additional roles from relatively long-range strikes and fire support to very-short-range tactical use.
 In the 2016 Nagorno-Karabakh conflict, an IAI Harop was used against a bus used as a troop transport for Armenian soldiers.
-The ZALA Lancet and several Shahed drones, including the HESA Shahed 136, have been used by Russia in the Russian invasion of Ukraine, while Ukraine has fielded loitering munitions such as the UJ-25 Skyline and the American-made AeroVironment Switchblade, which is deployed to platoons and fits in a backpack.
+The ZALA Lancet loitering munitions and several one-way attack drones including the HESA Shahed 136, have been used by Russia in the Russo-Ukrainian war, while Ukraine has fielded loitering munitions such as the UJ-25 Skyline and the American-made AeroVironment Switchblade, which is deployed to platoons and fits in a backpack.

 During conflicts in the 2010s and 2020s, conventional armies and non-state militants began modifying common commercial racing drones into "FPV loitering munitions" by the attachment of a small explosive, so-named because of the first-person view (FPV) they provide the operator.
 Explosive ordnance such as an IED, grenade, mortar round or an RPG warhead are fitted to an FPV drone then deployed to aerial bomb tactical targets.
 FPV drones also allow direct reconnaissance during the drone's strike mission.

-After the Russian invasion of Ukraine began in 2022, both Russian and Ukrainian forces were producing thousands of FPV drones every month by October 2023, many of which were donated by volunteer groups.
+Since the escalation of the Russo-Ukrainian war in 2022, both Russian and Ukrainian forces were producing thousands of FPV drones every month by October 2023, many of which were donated by volunteer groups.
 Escadrone Pegasus and the Vyriy Drone Molfar are two examples of the low-cost drones that rapidly evolved in 2022–23 during the war.
 In 2022, the UK Government announced it was providing "hundreds of loitering munitions" to Ukraine.
 On 9 November 2023, Ukrainian soldiers claimed to have used a civilian-donated FPV drone to destroy a Russian Tor missile system on the Kupiansk front, showcasing the potential cost-effectiveness of fielding such munitions.
-A Tor missile system costs some $24 million dollars to build, which could buy 14,000 FPV drones.
+A Tor missile system costs some $24 million to build, which could buy 14,000 FPV drones.

+Some multirole loitering munitions, such as the Eren, made by the Turkish company Roketsan, can play the role of an interceptor drone by destroying enemy aerial platforms including UAVs while retaining their ground attack capabilities.
+On 23 February 2026, a Baykar Bayraktar Akinci UCAV successfully destroyed a target drone with the Eren loitering munition.

+The Israeli Spike Firefly, developed by Rafael Advanced Defense Systems, has been used in the Gaza Strip for its precision and ability to strike targets behind cover.
+Usage was confirmed by the manufacturer in 2024.